 We bear witness to the word of God in action in our daily lives, valuing sacred scriptures, and using this to guide our relationship with each other and behaviour towards others.
 Our behaviour policy is known and followed by all staff, who lead by example, model good behaviour, and reward children who are behaving well.
 Our GIFT team also provide an inspiration to children in our school through their loving and respectful behaviour to others.
 Occasionally, when children follow the wrong path, they are given time for personal reflection and all involved are encouraged to forgive and be reconciled.
 This is reinforced in our school morning offering prayer, where we celebrate every new day as a fresh opportunity to grow closer to Jesus.
-As we are an Emotionally-Friendly School, if any concerns are raised, these are shared with an appropriate adult where interventions can take place, such as My Happy Mind, The Hive.
+As we are an Emotionally-Friendly School, if any concerns are raised, these are shared with an appropriate adult where interventions can take place.

 Our governors actively seek to recruit staff who are confident in their faith, and who engage in all faith activities.
 Our children see Jesus in the hearts of their teachers and governors dedicated to teaching our children about God.
 The staff have a loving manner and we all work to ensure our children feel loved and secure at St. Patrick’s.
 We actively promote the British values of Individual Liberty, Democracy, The Rule of Law, Mutual Respect and Tolerance of those of Different Faiths and Beliefs.
 As a school, we help our children to understand the need for helping each other, and people in the wider community through our charity work.
 We raise money for charities such as Caritas and The Lalley Centre.
 However, we are also keen to ensure that our children understand that we can support other people’s emotional and spiritual needs by giving something of ourselves, and being living witnesses to Jesus through our school core values.
 We seek to do this through our half-termly Caritas in Action days, with activities such as our annual mission statement celebration and occasions where we welcome members of the wider community into our school.
 We have many prayer areas and special places around our school, including a prayer area in every classroom.
 These areas contain statues, prayers and displays which encourage the children to engage and reflect on their faith.
 We have a special outdoor prayer area where acts of worship take place.